 patron circulos colores

-Positive and negative organisational cultures create opposing realities.
+p id=”in-cl”>Positive and negative organizational cultures create opposing realities.
 While Laura thrives in a supportive environment, Jorge’s potential is wasted, and he feels frustrated in one of stress and disdain.
 Creating inclusive and respectful environments not only transforms lives but also ensures long-term business success.

 Inclusion, a Key Piece in Positive Organizational Culture

-An inclusive organisational culture is not just about giving space to anyone, regardless of their gender, ethnicity, nationality, or abilities.
-As we’ve seen in previous articles, an inclusive organisation generates a sense of belonging where company members feel recognised, valued, and respected as individuals and feel free to be themselves in their work context.
+An inclusive organizational culture is not just about giving space to anyone, regardless of their gender, ethnicity, nationality, or abilities.
+As we’ve seen in previous articles, an inclusive organization generates a sense of belonging where company members feel recognised, valued, and respected as individuals and feel free to be themselves in their work context.

-These organisations not only implement diversity and inclusion policies but also ensure they are enjoyed by all team members.
+These organizations not only implement diversity and inclusion policies but also ensure they are enjoyed by all team members.
 They invest in employee training, offer wellness programmes, and promote a healthy work-life balance.

 At a time when companies are under pressure to maintain financial performance while navigating a changing business environment, creating a culture of transparency and inclusion while meeting financial performance can seem complex.